Janani-harshu/AI_Cat-Trap-Gaming/README.md

 # The Cat Trap
 An intelligent that plays the Cat Trap game using the Minimax algorithm, with Alpha-Beta pruning and Iterative Deepening.
-This is the project showcased in the LinkedIn Learning course titled AI Algorithms for Gaming.

 # Playing the Game in your own Python setting
 You'll need Python 3, numpy and PyQT5.
 Simply run the command `python CatTrap.py`